Kitchen appliance layout ideas that are pure genius

 ‘However, if you position your fridge next to an oven stack, I’d ensure you include a small 50mm filler just to be safe,’ Matthew adds.
 Also, I’d still be wary if you’re installing low-budget appliances, where such technology is limited.

-8. Pop a microwave at eye level
+11. Put the microwave at eye level

 A microwave is often thought of a necessary evil, although to give them credit, today’s models often incorporate features like steam and grill functions, making for much healthier food.
-And as any busy mum or dad will tell you, they are a lifesaver when the kids come home hungry.
+And as any busy mum or dad will tell you, they are a lifesaver when the kids are hungry.

 If you’d rather yours didn’t hog space on a worktop, why not install it at eye level.
 It’s still simple enough to retrieve your bowls and dishes, and you’ll be able to keep tabs on food as it’s cooking – bubbling-over beans or soup should soon be a thing of the past.